containers/podman/docs/podman-container-restore.1.md

 Using **--ignore-static-ip** tells Podman to ignore the IP address if it was configured with **--ip** during container creation.

+**--ignore-static-mac**

+If the container was started with **--mac-address** the restored container also tries to use that MAC address and restore fails if that MAC address is already in use.
+This can happen, if a container is restored multiple times from an exported checkpoint with **--name, -n**.

+Using **--ignore-static-mac** tells Podman to ignore the MAC address if it was configured with **--mac-address** during container creation.
 ## EXAMPLE

 podman container restore mywebserver